Can An Air Purifier Make You Sick? Here are 6 Important Factors To Consider

 1. Select the Right Type of Air Purifier

-There are some types of air purifiers in the market that produce ozone gas as a by-product as a part of their purification process.
+Some types of air purifiers in the market produce ozone gas as a by-product as a part of their purification process.
 According to the EPA, ozone is a lung irritant.
 Long-term exposure to this gas may worsen respiratory problems.
-Children or elderly people, who have preexisting respiratory problems, are more vulnerable to this.
+Children or elderly people who have preexisting respiratory problems are more vulnerable to this.

-Ozone generators are sold in the market because the manufacturers claim that these air purifiers clean the air by removing chemical or biological contaminants from the air.
-There are other types of air purifiers known as ionic air purifiers or ionizers that generate small levels of ozone as a by-product.
+Ozone generators are sold in the market because the manufacturers claim that these air purifiers clean the air by removing chemical or biological contaminants.
+Other types of air purifiers, known as ionic air purifiers or ionizers, generate small levels of ozone as a by-product.

-If you’re worried about your health, you should avoid these types of air purifiers.
-This is because even in small amounts, ozone may cause lung irritation.
+If you’re worried about your health, avoid these air purifiers.
+This is because, even in small amounts, ozone may cause lung irritation.
 Other possible effects include coughing, sore throat, or shortness of breath.

 can an air purifier make you sick

-If you’re looking for effective and reliable air purifiers then you should choose those that use HEPA (High-Efficiency Particulate Air) air filters.
-These air purifiers just filter the air without releasing harmful ozone gas into the air you breathe.
+If you’re looking for effective and reliable air purifiers, choose those that use HEPA (High-Efficiency Particulate Air) air filters.
+These air purifiers filter the air without releasing harmful ozone gas into the air you breathe.

 HEPA filters are made of interwoven layers of thin fibers.
-These air filters have the ability to effectively remove 99.97% of air pollutants that are as small as 0.3 microns.
-Air purifiers that use HEPA filters have an internal fan that draws air into the device, removes pollutants from the air, and releases purified air back into the environment.
+These air filters can effectively remove 99.97% of air pollutants as small as 0.3 microns.
+Air purifiers with HEPA filters have an internal fan that draws air into the device, removes pollutants, and releases purified air into the environment.
 So, HEPA filter-based air purifiers don’t cause any health issues.

 2. Use the Air Purifier in the Right Way

 Air purifiers can enhance or improve indoor air quality as long as they are used properly.
-Many owners do not know for how long they should run their air purifiers.
+Many owners do not know how long they should run their air purifiers.
 It is suggested to leave the air purifier on all day.
-Do not turn off the device when you feel the air quality has gotten better.
-This is because if you turn it off, the indoor air quality will return to its previous state, which may worsen your allergy symptoms.
+Do not turn off the device when the air quality has improved.
+If you turn it off, the indoor air quality will return to its previous state, which may worsen your allergy symptoms.

 3. Air Purifier Placement

 This is because many air purifiers use an internal fan that pushes and pulls the surrounding air through the air filters.
-In doing so, it is likely that you’re breathing unhealthy air.
+In doing so, you’re likely breathing unhealthy air.
 To avoid this, you should place the air purifier in such a place so that the device will pull contaminated air away from where you’re sitting.

 4. Air Purifier Size

-You should choose the right size of the air purifier according to the space that you want to purify.
-A small-size air purifier won’t be able to clean a larger space effectively.
-The air contaminants will remain in the air and you’ll end up breathing unhealthy and polluted air.
+You should choose the right size of the air purifier according to the space you want to purify.
+A small air purifier won’t be able to clean a larger space effectively.
+The air contaminants will remain, and you’ll breathe unhealthy and polluted air.
 This, in turn, may make you feel sick.

 5. CADR Rating

-While purchasing an air purifier for your home or office, make sure to check its CADR rating.
+While purchasing an air purifier for your home or office, check its CADR rating.
 CADR (Clean Air Delivery Rate) is a measurement that describes the performance of an air purifier.
 It measures how effectively an air purifier can remove allergens, pollen, and smoke from the surrounding air.

-An air purifier with a higher CADR rating will be able to quickly remove pollutants from your space.
-If your air purifier has a CADR rating that is below 100, it won’t be able to efficiently filter the air and the airborne contaminants will linger in your room making you feel sick.
+An air purifier with a higher CADR rating can quickly remove pollutants from your space.
+If your air purifier has a CADR rating below 100, it won’t be able to filter the air efficiently, and the airborne contaminants will linger in your room, making you feel sick.

 6. Air Filter Maintenance